cluis-lopez/Pi-K8s/README.md

 ## Optional: create a local repository for container images

+By default, your deployments will search container images in the standard repositories (docker.io and the likes).
+If you have an account of those or you may create a cloud based repository in Azure or GCP you may skip this step but if you prefee to avoid the burden of the authorization mechanisms of cloud based repos you should use a private, local one.

-The easiest way to create a local repository is running it inside a Docker container.
+The easiest way to create a local repository is running it inside a Docker container running:

+`docker run -d -p 5000:5000 --name local.registry registry:latest`

 ## Create an Spring container image in a x86 PC/Server that may run in ARM platforms